-Fred Sirieix is moving from the First Dates restaurant to hosting a different kind of dining show on BBC Two which starts Tuesday, January 8th at 8 pm.
+Fred Sirieix is moving from the First Dates restaurant to hosting a different kind of dining show on BBC Two which started Tuesday, January 8th at 8 pm.

 Four investors are all ears and all taste buds as three prospective restaurants hope to get their cash investment.

-Here’s everything you need to know about the My Million Pound Menu investors…
+Here’s everything you need to know about the My Million Pound Menu series 2 investors…

 - Here’s how to watch Free Solo wherever you are in the WORLD!

 - OH SANDY!
 7 most ADORABLE photos of Jack and Dani’s Bulldog puppy!

 - RuPaul’s Drag Race All Stars: Why was Trinity The Tuck on Botched?